nicojoystick/truex-modular-html5-template/README.md

 	}
 })();
 ```
 3.)
 That's all there is to it.
-Run the **index.html** from the root directory to test your creative.
+Run the **index.html** from the root directory to test your creative locally.

 ##Template Features
 * It abstracts Truex's boilerplate codes from the main ad's logic.